sarthakag99/btp-college/README.md

 ## Reflection
 This is a project built for my B.Tech. course.
 Project goals included using technologies learned up until this point and familiarizing myself with documentation for new features.
-Originally the idea was presented by my supervisor Mr. Purnendu Karmakar and co-supervisor Dr. Sandeep Saini, and with further research and discussion.
+Originally the idea was presented by my supervisor Mr. Purnendu Karmakar and co-supervisor Dr. Sandeep Saini.
+And with further research and discussion, I created the wireframes and basic technologies to be used.